ByteLife/vFLOWer/README.md

 <h4>1.
 OVERVIEW</h4>

-vFLOWer Toolkit along with its pre-requisite components allows vCO administrators and/or developers to perform the following actions:
+vFLOWer Toolkit enables exchanging VMware vCenter Orchestrator content (workflows, actions, etc) as a versionable source code in XML format.
+Along with its pre-requisite components vFLOWer allows vCO administrators and/or developers to perform the following actions:

 * Retrieve vCO content source code in XML format from remote version control repositories and